vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Conclusion

 \section{Conclusion}

-This work advances bottleneck design for LRD modeling by showing that a single, lightweight SSM-enhanced bottleneck can effectively replace both CNN and Transformer bottlenecks for efficient global context modeling.
-While ResNet bottlenecks remain limited by their local receptive fields and Transformer bottlenecks incur high computational cost, the proposed Gamba bottleneck bridges this gap by embedding a spatially aware SSM (the Gamba cell) and the ASC module into a compact structure that preserves efficiency without sacrificing representational strength.
-The resulting backbone, vGamba, consistently captures LRD more accurately than CNN-based and Transformer-based alternatives while maintaining lower memory and FLOPs.
-Across classification, detection, and segmentation, vGamba shows better performance and smoother LRD convergence. vGamba offers a practical, scalable alternative to existing visual backbones.
+This work advances bottleneck design for LRD modeling by demonstrating that a single, lightweight SSM-enhanced bottleneck can replace both CNN and Transformer bottlenecks while efficiently capturing global context.
+The Gamba bottleneck embeds a spatially aware SSM (the Gamba cell) and the ASC module into a compact structure that maintains representational strength.
+The resulting backbone, vGamba, outperforms CNN- and Transformer-based alternatives across downstream tasks, capturing LRD more accurately and with smoother convergence while using lower memory and FLOPs.
+Overall, vGamba provides a practical, scalable alternative to existing visual backbones.

-\subsection{Limitations}

-Despite the promising results, this work has several limitations.
-First, although vGamba effectively captures long-range dependencies, it remains sensitive to hyperparameter choices.
-Adapting these settings to different vision tasks may require additional tuning and can lead to performance variability.

-Additionally, while vGamba performs strongly on standard benchmarks, its effectiveness in highly complex or domain-specific tasks—such as those requiring extreme precision (e.g., medical imaging)—has not been evaluated.
-Future work should explore these settings and further optimize the model’s computational efficiency for broader applicability.
+\subsubsection{Limitations.}